jflamy/owlcms4/src/main/markdown/docs/k3d.md

 export RESULTS=results.owlcms.youraccount.usw1.k8g8.com
 ```

 2. This step fetches the configuration and substitutes the values for OFFICIALS and RESULTS before applying it.
 Note: you may have to execute the command several times, because some steps may time out during the initial setup.
 There is no harm done repeating the steps.
-Wait 30 seconds or so between each attempt, every attempt will get further down the steps.
+Wait 30 seconds or so between each attempt, each attempt will get further down the steps until they all succeed.

 ```powershell
 curl -sfL https://github.com/owlcms/owlcms4/releases/download/${revision}/k3d_setup.yaml | envsubst | kubectl apply -f -